udel-biotm-lab/BioProKGTM/README.md

-# BioProKGTM - Overall deliverables
+# BioProKGTM

-This project is a collaboration between the University of Delaware (UD) and Waters Corporation to develop a Knowledge Graph for bioprocess data.
-Below are the deliverables and instructions for the repositories involved in the project.
+This project is a collaboration between the University of Delaware (UD) and Waters Corporation to develop a Knowledge Graph for biopharmaceutical process optimization.
+Below are the instructions for the repositories involved in the project.

 ### Cloning the Repository